-What Happens When German Knives become American
+What Happens When a German Knife Becomes American

 Boker Plus made its USA factory debut with the Boker Plus Patriot, which is the main reason I got it.
 The idea of a German-born knife company building a factory in America and making a knife called the “Patriot” sounds like a really good joke I haven’t gotten the punchline to yet.